 Ingredients Needed

-- Chicken Wings: I use a mix of wingettes and drumettes.
+- Chicken wings: I use a mix of flats and drums.
 Make sure they’re separated and ready to cook.

 - Oil: Any neutral oil, like vegetable or canola, is fine for coating the wings before baking.

-- Honey and Brown Sugar: Gives sweetness that balances the spicy elements.
+- Honey and Brown Sugar: For sweetness that balances the spicy elements.

-- Sesame Oil: Gives a distinctive, nutty aroma.
+- Sesame Oil: I love sesame oil in Asian dishes.
+It gives a distinctive, nutty aroma.

 - Garlic: Freshly minced.